 Forget about your cares, it is time to relax at the junction.
-Petticoat Junction centered around a rural family that ran the Shady Rest Hotel.
-It was just one of the three interrelated rural shows by Paul Henning— the others including its spinoff Green Acres and the Petticoat’s predecessor, The Beverly Hillbillies.
+Petticoat Junction, centered around a rural family that ran the Shady Rest Hotel.
+It was just one of the three interrelated rural shows by Paul Henning — the others including its spinoff Green Acres and Petticoat’s predecessor, The Beverly Hillbillies.
 And as such, there were a lot of memorable crossovers that made viewing even more fun.

 Today, we’re heading back to the Shady Rest and checking out what the whole gang has been up to since 1970.

 1. Linda Henning (Betty Jo Bradley)

 Betty Jo Bradley was known as the tomboy of the siblings.
 However, fans were able to watch her character evolve.
 Betty Jo changed from a girl preoccupied with sports to a young woman who married the love of her life, Steve.
 And a year after the TV wedding, Linda and her TV-husband played by Mike Minor made things official, were genuinely married from 1968 until their divorce in 1973.

 Linda Henning stepped onto the scene with an episode of Mister Ed in 1962.
 However, Henning later became known for her Betty Jo when she first appeared on The Beverly Hillbillies in ‘62 before joining Petticoat Junction in ’63.
 Of course, she was the main crossover contender being the daughter of both series creators.

 The rest of Henning’s career mainly consisted of minor appearances on some huge shows.
 For example, two episodes each of Mork and Mindy in ‘79 and Happy Days in ‘77 and ‘84.
 One of her final acting performances featured Henning in five episodes of Sliders, the last of which aired in 2000.